 The program fee is $500, which includes on-site meals, lodging on the Versailles campus, and 2 Courier shirts.
 Couriers will also be required to pay all transportation costs to travel to campus and back home at the end of the program.
 You will also need funding for travel to and from your site; however, you will be reimbursed for this travel at the Frontier Nursing University volunteer mileage rate.
 You will submit a mileage reimbursement claim at the end of each month.

 We do not provide scholarships to Courier Program participants.
 We highly suggest Couriers contact their college or university to see if they can help secure funding.
 Most colleges provide funding for summer internship programs.

 FNU does not award academic credits for the Courier Program.
 However, we highly suggest contacting your college or university (if enrolled) to see if this experience is eligible for academic credit through the Courier’s college or university.

 We have many alumni willing to speak about their experience with the program!
 Please email the Courier Program Coordinator at firstname.lastname@example.org to request this.
-Feel free, also, to join our Facebook group and research Frontier Nursing University's blogs and Courier Coffees (also on YouTube) for more firsthand accounts.
+You can also research Frontier Nursing University's blogs and Quarterly Bulletins for more firsthand accounts.

 Starting in the summer of 2022, the program will be based in Central Kentucky and from our new campus in Versailles, Kentucky.
 This means Couriers will be serving at new clinical sites, community sites, and will be serving in an entirely new community.
 We are excited to restart this wonderful tradition on our new campus.

 Yes!
 We highly encourage family members to come visit the Couriers during the program.
 Nearby Lexington offers many hotels and accommodations.
 Please note that family visits should not impact a Courier’s service hours.